RusLena/City-Weather/README.md

     Implement additional features or data points to enrich the user experience.
     Optimize code and explore performance improvements.

-Next Steps:
-    For future improvements and learning opportunities, consider the following steps:
-    Explore alternative data formats for improved data representation.
-    Enhance the application's design and user interface for a more polished look.
-    Implement additional features or data points to enrich the user experience.
-    Optimize code and explore performance improvements.

 Conclusion:
    This project has been an interesting learning journey, offering hands-on experience in front-end development, API integration, and dynamic content creation.

 Links:
 * Application GitHub URL:
 * Scrinshot:![Alt text](City-weather.PNG)